kvassAI/slate/source/includes/_users.md

 Argument | Description
 ---------- | -------
-user-id | ID of the user to retrieve Orders from size | number of items to retrieve page | which page to retrieve. _default page size is 10_ order_by | field used for sorting results
+user-id | ID of the User to retrieve Orders from size | Number of items to retrieve page | Which page to retrieve. _default page size is 10_ order_by | Field used for sorting results